openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 - Issuers MAY sign credentials using any curve from Cipher Suite 1 as listed in table 22 of (@!ISO.18013-5).
 - Issuers MAY use any hash algorithm in table 21 of (@!ISO.18013-5).

-Making these choices ensures interoperability with any existing Issuer, at the cost of increased burden on the Verifier.
+Making these choices ensures interoperability with any existing Issuer, at the cost of an increased burden on the Verifier.

 # Security Considerations {#security_considerations}